ZNetwork

-Z Communications is a left-wing activist-oriented media group founded in 1986 by Michael Albert and Lydia Sargent.
+ZNetwork, formerly known as Z Communications, is a left-wing activist-oriented media group founded in 1986 by Michael Albert and Lydia Sargent.
 It is, in broad terms, ideologically libertarian socialist, anti-capitalist, and heavily influenced by participatory economics, although much of its content is focused on critical commentary of foreign affairs.
 Its publications include Z Magazine, ZNet, and Z Video.
 Since early November 2022, they have all been regrouped under the name ZNetwork.

 History

 Zeta Magazine was founded by Michael Albert and Lydia Sargent in 1987, both of whom had previously co-founded South End Press.
 It was renamed Z Magazine in 1989.

 Founded in 1994, Z Media Institute provides classes and other sessions in how to start and produce alternative media, how to better understand media, and how to develop organising skills.
 The institute has hosted Stephen Shalom presentations on parpolity a number of times.

 Founded in 1995, ZNet (also known as ZNet, ZNetwork and Z Communications) is a website with contributors that include Noam Chomsky, Eduardo Galeano, Boris Kagarlitsky, Edward Said, Chris Spannos and Kevin Zeese.
-John Pilger has described it as one of the best news sources online.
+John Pilger described it as one of the best news sources online.
 Rene Milan of the Institute for Ethics and Emerging Technologies called the site a rich source of information about participism.